Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 Duh.
 You won’t have someone walking in, waking you up, and checking your vitals every half hour at your house.

 It’s so much more relaxing when you are at home.
-Imagine doing all these things during labor: resting in your own bed, curling up on your couch and watching a movie, rolling on your exercise ball/birth ball, cooking in your kitchen to pass the time or having a small snack, soaking in your tub, or pacing in your own space.
+Imagine doing all these things during labor: resting in your own bed, curling up on your couch and watching a movie, rolling on your exercise ball or birth ball, cooking in your kitchen to pass the time or having a small snack, soaking in your tub, or pacing in your own space.
 Seriously, I have a hard enough time pooping somewhere new.
 This is why I have a hard time imagining trying to relax, go through labor, and give birth somewhere new.
 That makes the process so much more difficult.

 2. Less Risk of Intervention